 field trips, classroom supplies, and all supplies for homeless/highly mobile students;

 targeted professional development resources for teacher and professional staff innovation;

 Please give to the Foundation here to help give Southwest's diverse student body the tools and experiences they need to thrive.

 upcoming foundation board meetings

-The Southwest Foundation Board meets at 6:00 p.m.every month at Southwest High School.
-Everyone is welcome!
-If you are interested in attending a meeting or serving on the Foundation's Board, please contact Joanne Kaufman, Executive Director, at 612-504-0479 or firstname.lastname@example.org for our next meeting date and exact location.
+The Southwest Foundation Board normally meets the 2nd Wednesday at 6:30 p.m. monthly during the school year.
+If you are interested in attending a meeting or serving on the Board, please send a message to our board at firstname.lastname@example.org

 The original entrance to Southwest High School, September 2014.
 Photo by Jana Freiband

 Dan Froehlich, Director of Alumni Engagement, alum '75, staff, and graduate parent

 Gwen Spurgat, Fundraising/Events Co-chair, parent